sjoerdgunneweg/DL2/README.md

 ![MASt3R depthmaps vs orignal on close\_jar](figures/rlbench.png)
 **Figure:** Qualitative results of depth estimation with the use of MASt3R.
-The scene depicted is timestep 42, episode 42 of the \texttt{close\_jar} training observation.
+The scene depicted is timestep 42, episode 42 of the close\_jar training observation.

 ### RVT-2 Integration Results